Updated June 2022

 If you’re heading to the Spanish North African enclaves (Ceuta, Melilla) you will effectively be landing in Spain and so must drive on a couple of kilometres to the actual land border with Morocco.

-Fill out an immigration card (left) often handed out when buying your ticket in Spain, or found on the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
-The form is in French with English subtext.
+Fill out a white immigration card (right) often handed out when buying your ticket in Spain, or found at the ferry’s police or information counter, or ask at the police counter on the ship, or handed out by enclave border helpers looking for a tip.
+The form is in French with English subtext..

 Under ‘going to’ write any big Moroccan city like Fez or Marrakech; for ‘coming from’ put the European port you’ve just arrived from (Algeciras, Almeria, etc).

 For an ‘address in Morocco’ any hotel or camping in any well-known town will do if you don’t actually have one.
 Pick one from your guidebook

 Your passport will be stamped with a date of entry and also a ‘CIN’ number (right; it may be scribbled by hand into your passport).
 This is an ID number that links you to a police database and you may be asked for it on other forms.
 It is often hard to find in your passport.
 If you have visited Morocco before on the same passport you do not need a new CIN; they do not expire so it helps to open the passport page with the CIN to save them looking and giving you another.

 • Once off the boat in Moroccan ports (e.g.: TanMed, Nador) proceed to Customs (grey uniforms) and hand over your vehicle ownership document and passport to a Customs guy.
 Wait by your vehicle.
 They return with your documents and a white, credit-card sized card: my new-style TVIP. in as little as 5 minutes.
 They may also perform a cursory search.
 Don’t lose your TVIP card.
 You will need to show it when you leave Morocco to prove you left with your vehicle.